Fourth Annual Southeast Asia Symposium

 This meeting, which is open to all interested faculty and staff, is focused on continued discussion of SE/NW's goals and priorities, and allowing Southeast Asianists in the region the opportunity to discuss potential collaboration and the sharing of institutional resources.
 The discussion will focus on resource sharing and collaborations in the areas of professional development, pedagogy, and study abroad.

 Our student research panels feature presentations from undergraduates involved in our 2017 LIASE field school, who studied and conducted research on issues related to a variety of topics, including culture, nationalism, religion, and the environment.
-Their projects involved a semester of study on our campus, with biology professor Gareth Barkin, as well as a three week field program in Indonesia.
+Their projects involved a semester of study on our campus, with anthropology professor Gareth Barkin, as well as a three week field program in Indonesia.

 |Lizz Marks||Indonesian Attitudes Towards the Environment and the Question of Western Influence|